DataDog/hiring-engineers/answers.md

 Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:

 Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.
   I inserted the middleware to the flask app provided.
-I added the code as flaskproject.py
+I added the code as flaskproject

 Bonus Question: What is the difference between a Service and a Resource?
+  I looked online to look for this answer.
+Luckily, I found a datadog document! https://help.datadoghq.com/hc/en-us/articles/115000702546-What-is-the-Difference-Between-Type-Service-Resource-and-Name-
+  A "Service" is defined by the user when implementing an application.
+These services are one or more processes that work together to provide a feature set.
+Some examples of services are database and webapp.
+These help distinguish what process each service provides
+  A "Resource" is a query for a service.
+An example of a resource is a URL request to get a particular service.
+In order to observe the resources, you must first visit the particular service.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
   I am unsure what is considered an APM metric and an infrastructure metric.
 I tried looking through the documentation, but was unable to determine it.
-I attached a picture of two metrics that I assume are APM and Infrastructure as APM.jpg
+I attached a picture of two metrics that I assume are APM and Infrastructure as "APM and Infrastructure"

 Please include your fully instrumented app in your submission, as well.
-  Attached as flaskproject.py
+  Attached as myproject.py

 Final Question:
 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!